 Otherwise, if anyone can help, please comment below.

 This article was posted on Saturday, May 26th, 2007 at 3:02 pm and is filed under Countries & Cultures, Languages, Nursery Rhymes, Poland, Polish, Polish Kids Songs, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 17 Responses to “Can Anyone Help with a Polish Nursery Rhyme That Sounds Like “”Oushi Coushi Wapchee”””